-November 25, 1996: Garrett L. Rice, a midlevel manager at NeXT, contacts Cupertino about the possibility of Apple licensing NeXT’s OpenStep operating system.
+November 25, 1996: A midlevel manager at NeXT contacts Apple about the possibility of Cupertino licensing NeXT’s OpenStep operating system.

 To Be or not to Be

-Apple’s decision to consider licensing NeXT started with the failure of Apple’s Copland project, a supposedly next-gen operating system that never got any further than a beta version released to around 50 Mac developers.
+Apple’s decision to consider licensing NeXT started with the failure of Apple’s Copland project.
+That next-gen operating system never got any further than a beta version released to around 50 Mac developers.

 By 1996, Apple was losing money hand over fist.
-The company desperately needed something that would let it compete with Microsoft and its dominant Windows 95 operating system.
+The company desperately needed something that would let it compete with Microsoft’s dominant Windows 95 operating system.
 It was apparent that licensing Mac OS to third-party manufacturers wasn’t going to be the magic elixir Apple had hoped for.

-One option Apple had on the table was buying the BeOS operating system developed by charismatic former Mac executive Jean-Louis Gassée (who now writes the wonderfully insightful Monday Note each week).
+One option Apple had on the table was buying the BeOS operating system developed by charismatic former Mac executive Jean-Louis Gassée.
+(Gassée now writes the wonderfully insightful Monday Note each week.)

-BeOS had been showcased in October 1995 when it debuted on the zippy (and now highly sought-after) BeBox computer.
-The first modern computer operating system written in C++, it boasted impressive multimedia capabilities — such as symmetric multiprocessing, pre-emptive multitasking, pervasive multithreading, and a custom 64-bit journaling file system known as BFS.
+BeOS debuted in October 1995 on the zippy (and now highly sought-after) BeBox computer.
+The first modern computer operating system written in C++, it boasted impressive multimedia capabilities.
+Features included symmetric multiprocessing, pre-emptive multitasking, pervasive multithreading, and a custom 64-bit journaling file system known as BFS.

-Gassée has since said, “Thank god [Apple didn’t buy BeOS] because I hated Apple’s management,” but at the time a lot of people thought it was a good fit for Apple — not least because it shared the philosophy of clear and uncluttered design that characterized Mac OS.
+Gassée has since said, “Thank god [Apple didn’t buy BeOS] because I hated Apple’s management.”
+However, at the time, many people thought it would make a good fit for Apple.
+If nothing else, BeOS shared the philosophy of clear and uncluttered design that characterized Mac OS.

 At the time, Gassée reportedly tried to strike quite the hard bargain with Apple, with Be’s investors holding out for $200 million.
 Apple drew the line at paying more than $125 million.

 The other realistic option Apple had was NeXT.
-NeXT had been Jobs’ main focus in his time outside Apple (although the fact that his other company, Pixar, made him a billionaire did something to rectify the balance).
-NeXT was ahead of its time in both software and hardware, but never quite managed to live up to its potential.
+The company had been Jobs’ main focus in his time outside Apple (although his other company, Pixar, made him a billionaire).
+NeXT was ahead of its time in both software and hardware.
+But the company never quite lived up to its potential.

-Its hardware business had been abandoned, and by 1996 it was firmly focused on software.
+After abandoning its hardware business, NeXT focused entirely on software by 1996.
 OpenStep was an open version of NeXT’s NeXTSTEP operating system.
-It was an object-oriented, multitasking operating system based on UNIX, which later became the basis for OS X and, subsequently, macOS.
+The object-oriented, multitasking operating system was based on UNIX, which later became the basis for OS X and, subsequently, macOS.

-By November 1996, Jobs was speaking with Amelio again (albeit only very recently) and he advised that Be was not the right choice for Apple.
-The November 25 phone call from Garrett L. Rice presented the option Jobs had surely wanted all along: that Apple acquire the rights to put a version of OpenStep on Macs.
+By November 1996, Jobs was speaking with Amelio again (albeit only very recently).
+Jobs advised that Be was not the right choice for Apple.
+The November 25 phone call from NeXT’s Rice presented the option Jobs surely wanted all along: that Apple acquire the rights to put a version of OpenStep on Macs.

 By early December, Jobs visited Apple HQ for the first time since his ouster.
-A deal was made to bring both NeXT and Jobs aboard.
-It was the best decision Apple made in years.
+A deal would bring both NeXT and Jobs aboard — the best decision Apple made in years.